gorkemhacioglu/Instagram-Message-Bot/README.md

 This tool allows you to send predefined messages to given Instagram users.
 It sends your message to the targets every 3 minutes.

 :information_source: You can use this tool to advertise your products to your potential customers.
+Just start the bot and lay down!

 :warning: **This tool DOES NOT log your password and DOES NOT request any kind of permission.** :warning: